aldebaran/qibuild/doc/source/guide/cmake/install.rst

                         bar/baz/baz.h
                       KEEP_RELATIVE_PATHS)

-:ref:`qi_install_header` will set DESTINATION "include" for you, and you do not need ``SUBFOLDER`` because ``KEEP_RELATIVE_PATHS`` is set.
+:cmake:function:`qi_install_header` will set DESTINATION "include" for you, and you do not need ``SUBFOLDER`` because ``KEEP_RELATIVE_PATHS`` is set.